dwellons/DonationLog/ProjectPlan.md

 - [X] Research possible Web Services/APIs to use
 - [X] List technologies, versions and how they will be used
 - [X] Write project plan
-- [X] Document user stories and select MVP stories
+- [X] Document donation stories and select MVP stories
 - [X] Confirm MVP stories meet Ent Java indie project objectives
-- [X] Design screens - make sure all MVP user stories are covered
+- [X] Design screens - make sure all MVP donation stories are covered
 - [X] Triple-check for Checkpoint 1
 - [X] Update journal/time log/reflection

 ### Week 4 and 5 - Class topic is Hibernate
-#### This week my focus is the Find Donations by Donor Name user story
+#### This week my focus is the Find Donations by Donor Name donation story
 - [ ] First cut at database design
 - [ ] Create the dev version of the database - at least the donations table
 - [ ] Create Donation entity